LucDuponcheelAtGitHub/qc/README.md

 `isValidScalar` is `true` if and only if a real number is *positive* or *zero*.

+Not using the absolute value function for the *scalar norm* of a real number is justified by the fact that a real number is required to be positive or zero.

 `scalarNorm` does not use the absolute value function because the real number is positive or zero.

 ### `complexScalar`